-End-of-summer clearance sale continues apace with a blunt-force revenge melodrama that’s notable primarily for its intriguing undercurrents of score-settling fantasy fulfillment.
-Co-produced by Mel Gibson and directed by the superstar’s former hairstylist.
-Word of mouth could generate interest among vid renters and cable viewers.
+The end-of-summer clearance sale continues apace at megaplexes with the arrival of “Paparazzi,” a blunt-force revenge melodrama that’s notable primarily for its intriguing undercurrents of score-settling fantasy fulfillment.
+Co-produced by Mel Gibson, who hasn’t been shy about expressing displeasure at being the subject of constant media scrutiny, and directed by the superstar’s former hairstylist, pic percolates with bilious rage while depicting amorally relentless celebrity photogs as degenerate monsters to be killed with impunity.
+It’s no surprise ticketbuyers ignored tawdry product, which Fox dumped into Labor Day weekend release without press previews.
+Down the road, however, word of mouth could generate interest among vid renters and cable viewers.

 Visually uninspired and dramatically overheated, “Paparazzi” has overall look and feel of generic direct-to-video production, an impression reinforced by casting of Cole Hauser — who greatly resembles his dad, Wings Hauser, mainstay of ’80s action-adventure vidpix — in lead role.

 Hauser is blandly efficient but charisma-challenged as Bo Laramie, a rising action-movie hero who achieves overnight superstardom as the lead in something called “Adrenaline Rush.”
 (Pic appears to be first chapter in franchise not unlike Gibson’s “Lethal Weapon” actioners.)

 Despite his burgeoning celebrity, Bo tries to remain a down-to-earth regular guy, treasuring offscreen downtime with his loving wife (Robin Tunney, largely wasted) and grade-schooler son (Blake Bryan).